Skip to content

 2000 – New High School auditorium and Gymnasium completed

-2003 – In August, Oak Ridge School opened as a K-8 school in August.
+2003 – In August, Oak Ridge School opened as a K-8 school.
 It is now Oak Ridge Middle School, grades 6-8.

 2007 – Voters in Linn County approved a 10-year School Infrastructure Local Option (SILO) Sales Tax on February 13, 2007.
 SILO tax revenues were distributed across all school districts in Linn County for the first five years of the tax.